Scientists Restore Some Function In The Brains Of Dead Pigs

 These brains ended up looking dramatically different from pig brains that were left alone to deteriorate.
 "We found that tissue and cellular structure is preserved and cell death is reduced.
 In addition, some molecular and cellular functions were restored," Sestan says.
 "This is not a living brain, but it is a cellularly active brain."

-The researchers approach offers a new way to study brain diseases or injuries in the lab and to explore the basic biology of the brain.
+The researchers' approach offers a new way to study brain diseases or injuries in the lab and to explore the basic biology of the brain.
 "We could actually answer questions that we can't now," Vrselja says.

 "This is a real breakthrough for brain research.
 It's a new tool that bridges the gap between basic neuroscience and clinical research," agrees Andrea Beckel-Mitchener of the National Institute of Mental Health who works with the BRAIN Initiative.
 The BRAIN Initiative, which started in 2013 to accelerate neuroscience research, provided funding for the work.